Gordon Sinclair

-Allan Gordon Sinclair, OC, FRGS (June 3, 1900 – May 17, 1984) was a Canadian journalist, writer and commentator.
+Allan Gordon Sinclair, OC, FRGS (June 3, 1900 – May 17, 1984) was a Canadian journalist, writer, and commentator.

 Early life

 Sinclair was born in the Cabbagetown neighbourhood of Toronto, Ontario, the son of George Alexander and Bessie Goldie (née Eesley) Sinclair.
-In 1916, before finishing his first year of high school, Sinclair dropped out to take a job with the Bank of Nova Scotia.
+In 1916, before finishing his first year of high school, he dropped out to take a job with the Bank of Nova Scotia.
 After a few months, he was fired and started working in the administrative office of Eaton's.
-During World War I, Sinclair served as a part-time soldier in a militia unit of the 48th Highlanders of Canada.
-After being fired from Eaton's, Sinclair took a junior bookkeeping job with Gutta Percha and Rubber Manufacturing Company, starting in April 1920.
+During World War I, he served as a part-time soldier in a militia unit of the 48th Highlanders of Canada.
+After being fired from Eaton's, he took a junior bookkeeping job with Gutta Percha and Rubber Manufacturing Company, starting in April 1920.
 It was there that he met co-worker Gladys Prewett.
-After an off-and-on relationship, the two were married on May 8, 1926.
+After an off-and-on relationship, they married on May 8, 1926.